The Northern Oak Hairstreak is thought to be a canopy dwelling species (Gagliardi et al. 2017).

-This species is most often found on dry rocky or sandy oak or oak-pine forest.
-Pitch pine and scrub oak may be present, but this butterfly is not generally found in classic pine barrens habitats.
+This species is typically found within oak forests or along their edge (Conserve Wildlife Foundation of New Jersey 2021).
+In some cases, it may be found where pitch pine and scrub oak may be present, but this butterfly is not generally found in classic pine barrens habitats.
 It may also turn up around more mixed forests.

-The New York State distribution is mostly in the lower Hudson Valley and on Long Island.
+This species is mostly found in the lower Hudson Valley and on Long Island in New York State.
 The distribution also includes the Albany Pine Bush where one was collected in 1979.
-Historically, it was present in at least the Ithaca area, but according to Robert Dirig there are no records in that area since 1970, after collections in 1890, 1967, and 1970.
-Since 2000, there have been credible reports from Orange, Westchester, Rockland, and Suffolk Counties.
+Historically, it was present in at least the Ithaca area, but according to Robert Dirig there have not been reports in the area since 1970, after collections in 1890, 1967, and 1970.
+Since 2000, there have been credible reports from Orange, Westchester, Rockland, and Suffolk counties.
 As Shapiro (1974) noted, the habitat is not rare in southeastern New York.

 The original specimen supposedly came from Ontario, Canada.
 However, since 1900 this subspecies has been found from the vicinity of Boston, Massachusetts (not before about 1980) south though coastal New England, southeastern New York, and then more widely from New Jersey through most of Georgia and west into Texas and Oklahoma.
 While it does occur in much of the lower Midwest east into Ohio and widely in the southeastern states, this species is unknown from the mountains.